victorlevasseur/victorlevasseur-nocobase-plugins/README.md

 3. Update plugin README files with usage examples
 4. Use TypeScript for type safety
 5. Follow NocoBase plugin development guidelines
+6. **Use Conventional Commits** for all commit messages (see Publishing section above)
-6. Test your plugin thoroughly before committing
+7. Test your plugin thoroughly before committing

 ### Resources